fadamsyah/personal-website/content/authors/admin/_index.md

   url: https://neurabot.io/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision and deep learning matter.
+bio: My research interests include computer vision and deep learning matter, especially on the area of medical imaging and autonomous vehicles.

 # Interests to show in About widget
 interests: